semrush/intergalactic/website/docs/style/css-injection/css-injection-local.md

 ### Step one

-You've installed our `component` and our plugin `@semcore/babel-plugin-styles` to properly transpile the code.
+Install our `component` and our plugin `@semcore/babel-plugin-styles` to properly transpile the code.

 ```bash
 npm i @semcore/ui @semcore/babel-plugin-styles